mmaatii1/Dart-lyrics-appp/README.md

 ## General info
 It's one of our first apps, so it's no perfect - obviously.
 We are not advanced in various technologies and designing, therefore you can see some bugs and not perfect design.
 Despite of that, i think we did good work.
 There are four full decoded API calls from what we used about only 20% of it's contents.
-So if you would do something more with this project, go ahead!
+So if you would like to do something more with this project, go ahead!
 ## Screenshots
 | Home Page  | Albums Page |
 | ------------- | ------------- |